letscodeitra/IT-Scenarios/Scenarios/Move Desktop Icons/readme.md

 The C++ way, for years I was always stumped on how to make icons align correctly from a programmer standpoint.
-As a IT techn, typically the answer is move the icons yourself, create a Powershell/Pytho cursor move sequence & drag handler.
+As a IT tech, typically the answer is move the icons yourself, create a Powershell/Pytho cursor move sequence & drag handler.

 As everyone knows, if a new user see's a mouse moving on it's own its immediately fear territory.